ericksalignac/Bank-clients-clustering/README.md

 # Bank custumer patterns clustering

-## Simple grouping of credit card customers using sklearn's KMeans and some metrics to understand:
+## Simple grouping of credit card customers using sklearn's KMeans and some metrics to understand how to:
-- How to validate and interpret results with data without labels
+- Validate and interpret results with data without labels
-- Checking the stability and structure of the cluster
+- Check the stability and structure of the cluster
+- Extract information about customer behavior using real data from a credit card company dataset from Kaggle
-- The math behind Silhouette, Davies-Bouldin, and Calinski-Harabasz metrics
+- Realize the math behind Silhouette, Davies-Bouldin, and Calinski-Harabasz metrics

 Silhouette                 |  Davies-Bouldin            |  Calinski-Harabasz
 :-------------------------:|:-------------------------: |:-------------------------: